idptools/dodo/docs/guide.md

 about its CA–CA axis — the single degree of freedom it has left — to improve bond angles, steric clashes and φ/ψ plausibility together.

+One angle is not the most a CA trace will tell you, though.
+Conditioning a unit on **both** the pseudo-dihedrals that flank it — a five-carbon window rather than four — is measurably better, so that is what ships: held out over 19,302 units, placed-atom error falls from 0.314 to 0.298 Å for C (−5.1%) and 0.194 to 0.187 Å for N (−3.8%), each with a paired 95% confidence interval excluding zero.
+Units at the end of a region have no fifth carbon and fall back to the four-carbon table.

 Accuracy, measured properly: the lookup table was rebuilt from 80 simulation frames and tested on the 20 it had never seen, over 3,643 residues whose alpha carbons were the only input.